MicrosoftDocs/entra-docs/docs/identity-platform/howto-update-permissions.md

 ### Add permissions into static consent

 Static consent is a way of requesting permissions from users or administrators at the time of an application's registration, rather than at runtime.
 Static consent requires the app to declare all the permissions it needs in the **app registrations** pane in the Microsoft Entra admin center.
-With The Microsoft Entra admin center, you can only update permissions for static consent.
+Using The Microsoft Entra admin center, you can only update permissions for static consent.
 To learn more about the different types of consent, see [Types of consent](consent-types-developer.md).
 To learn how to update permissions for dynamic consent, refer to the Microsoft Graph section in this article.

 :::zone pivot="portal"

-In this section, you learn how to add permissions into static consent using the Microsoft Entra admin center.
+In this section, you learn how to add permissions into static consent.

+You can add permissions to static consent in two different ways in the Microsoft Entra admin center:

+### Option 1: Add permissions in the **API permissions** pane

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Cloud Application Administrator](~/identity/role-based-access-control/permissions-reference.md#cloud-application-administrator) or application owner.
 1. Browse to **Identity** > **Applications** > **App registrations** > **All applications**.
 1. Find the app registration that you want to add permissions to and select it.
 You can add permissions in two different ways:
-1. Add permissions in **API permission** pane.
+1. Add permissions in **API permissions** pane.
    1. Locate the **API permissions** pane and select **Add a permission**.
    1. Select the API that you want to access and the permission that you want to request from the list of available options and select **Add permissions**.

       :::image type="content" source="media/howto-update-permissions/api-permissions.png" alt-text="Screenshot of API permissions pane.":::

-1. Add permissions to the application manifest.
+### Option 2: Add permissions to the application manifest

     1. From the left navigation pane, under the **Manage** menu group, select **Manifest**.
 The selection opens an editor that allows you to directly edit the attributes of the app registration object.
     1. Carefully edit the `requiredResourceAccess` property in the application's manifest file.